Pr0tuberanec/Empirical-Evaluation-of-Primitives-in-MAPF-with-Kinodynamic-Constraints-/README.md

 ## 🗂️ Repository Structure

-- `Demos/` — animations showcasing different families of motion primitives in use.
 - `Examples/` — input/output JSON examples for running algorithms on custom tasks (not from MovingAI).
 - `Instances/` — datasets with maps and scenarios from the [MovingAI benchmark](https://movingai.com/benchmarks/mapf/index.html) used in our experiments.
 - `Src/` — C++ source files for PBS + SIPP-IP and primitives implementation.